jbcodeforce/yarfba/docs/serverless/lambda.md

     ![](./images/req-rep-lambda.png){ width=800 }

-* Code: Java, Node.js, C#, Go, or Python.
-There is one runtime that matches the programming language.
+* There is one runtime that matches the programming language (Java, Node.js, C#, Go, or Python. ).
-* Pay only for what we use: # of requests and CPU time, and the amount of memory allocated.
-* Lambda functions always operate from an AWS-owned VPC.
-By default, the function has the full ability to make network requests to any public internet addresses — this includes access to any of the public AWS APIs.
-* Only enable the functions to run inside the context of a private subnet in a VPC, when we need to interact with a private resource located in a private subnet.
-In this case we need to enable internet outbound connection, like NAT, network policies, IGW.
-* When connecting a Lambda function to a VPC, Lambda creates an elastic network interface, ENI, for each combination of subnet and security group attached to the function.
-* AWS Lambda automatically monitors Lambda functions and reports metrics through Amazon CloudWatch.
-To help monitoring the code as it executes, Lambda automatically tracks the number of requests, the latency per request, and the number of requests resulting in an error and publishes the associated metrics.
-Developer can leverage these metrics to set custom alarms.
 * To reuse code in more than one function, consider creating a Layer and deploying it.
 A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
-* Lambda supports versioning and we can maintain one or more versions of the lambda function.
+* Lambda supports versioning and developer can maintain one or more versions of the lambda function.
 We can reduce the risk of deploying a new version by configuring the alias to send most of the traffic to the existing version, and only a small percentage of traffic to the new version.
 Below  is an example of creating one Alias to version 1 and a routing config with Weight at 30% to version 2.
 Alias enables promoting new lambda function version to production and if we need to rollback a function, we can simply update the alias to point to the desired version.
 Event source needs to use Alias ARN for invoking the lambda function.

     ```sh
     aws lambda create-alias --name routing-alias --function-name my-function --function-version 1  --routing-config AdditionalVersionWeights={"2"=0.03}